Start Printed Page 8133

 Pursuant to the Act, in 1984 the FTC issued its Credit Practices Rule, which applied to persons within the FTC's jurisdiction.

-Prior to Dodd-Frank Act amendments to the FTC Act in 2010, section 18(f)(1) of the Act required the Board to promulgate rules applicable to banks that were “substantially similar” to these FTC rules, with some exceptions.
+Prior to amendments to the FTC Act made by the Dodd-Frank Act in 2010, section 18(f)(1) of the FTC Act required the Board to promulgate rules applicable to banks that were “substantially similar” to these FTC rules, with some exceptions.

 In addition, section 18(f)(1) of the Act provided the Board the authority to prescribe additional rules for banks addressing unfair or deceptive acts or practices—regardless of whether the FTC had promulgated rules about such acts or practices.
 The Act also required the Board to take appropriate action on complaints about unfair or deceptive acts or practices by banks.